With so many podcasts out there, it can be hard to pick out the best business podcasts to listen to.

 I also learned he was responsible for the Marketing School podcast idea, and without him pestering Neil, the podcast wouldn’t have come to life.

 The Marketing School podcast is hands down one of the best business podcasts out there.
+So good in fact it also features in our list of the best marketing podcasts.

 Neil and Eric take a new topic or user submitted question, every business day (Monday – Friday), and deep dive into the topic.